Secure Software Development Methodologies: A Multivocal Literature Review: Secure Software Development Methodologies

 \subsubsection{The methodology by Apvrille and Pourzandi}

-In 2005 Apvrille and Pourzandi published ``Secure Software Development by Example''~\cite{apvrille2005secure}.
-For short, we call this the methodology by Apvrille and Pourzandi.
-The authors introduce secure practices by the example of PICO (Presence and Instant Communication) application, which is a ``very simplified representation of ICQ or America Online Instant Messenger''~\cite{apvrille2005secure}.
+In 2005, Apvrille and Pourzandi published ``Secure Software Development by Example''~\cite{apvrille2005secure}, which we will refer to as the methodology by Apvrille and Pourzandi.
+The authors demonstrate secure practices through the example of PICO (Presence and Instant Communication) application, which described as a``simplified representation of ICQ or America Online Instant Messenger''~\cite{apvrille2005secure}.

-The experiment of the authors revealed that the best way to provide security testing is a code review.
-Furthermore, to show security concepts during the design stage UMLsec is the best tool.
+The authors' experiment revealed that code review is the most effective approach for providing security testing is a code review.
+Furthermore, the authors found that UMLsec is the optimal tool for illustrating security concepts during the design stage.